PKUGaoGroup/DSDP/README.md

 The source code is available on Linux systems (tested on Ubuntu 20.04, 22.04) .

 NVCC is required for compilation, please install [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit) and make sure it is in the system path.
 Cuda version would need to be compatible with `g++` and `torch`.
+The cuda version is cuda_11.6 and gcc version is 9.4.0, if a old gcc version was used in your computer, please modify the Makefile by replacing the sm_70 using sm_60.

 Please set up the python environment by [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).